Laminal consonant

-A laminal consonant is a phone (speech sound) produced by obstructing the air passage with the blade of the tongue, the flat top front surface just behind the tip of the tongue, in contact with upper lip, teeth, alveolar ridge, to possibly, as far back as the hard palate, although in the last contact may involve parts behind the blade as well.
+A laminal consonant is a phone (speech sound) produced by obstructing the air passage with the blade of the tongue, the flat top front surface just behind the tip of the tongue, in contact with the upper lip, teeth, alveolar ridge, to possibly, as far back as the hard palate, although in the last contact may involve parts behind the blade as well.
 It is distinct from an apical consonant, produced by creating an obstruction with the tongue apex (tongue tip) only.
 Laminal is sometimes used exclusively for an articulation that involves only the blade of the tongue with the tip being lowered and apicolaminal for an articulation that involves both the blade of the tongue and the raised tongue tip.
 The distinction applies only to coronal consonants, which use the front of the tongue.
+If interpreted as coronal rather than dorsal, the term 'palatal' typically implies that a sound is laminal, with apical (as well as subapical) sounds distinguished as 'retroflex', though occasionally 'lamino-palatal' and 'apico-palatal' (or 'lamino-domal' and 'apico-domal') are seen.

 Compared to apical

 Some languages contrast laminal and apical sounds: